ParaLock/Elwin/README.md

 # Elwin
-Interactive toolkit for the analysis and visualization of complex tensor transformations.
+Interactive toolkit for the analysis and visualization of complex mathematical transformations.